seyDoggy/biopolymer-recipe/recipes/gelatine/gelatine-v2_0.md

 - placed in oven at 190°F
 - 167°F
 - cook time - 2 hours

+## Experiment results
+- resulting compound sustained too much water loss after 24 hour curing time, making the end product dry and stiff
+- crosslinking was achieved at about the 1.5 hr mark
+- thermal stability was high
+- remelting doesn't seem to be an option

 ## Ingredients
 1. 100g cold water